Geocunn/Portfolio/index.md

 <br/>

 Welcome to my portfolio page.
-On here you can find information about me, along with examples of previous completed work.
-I am brand new to development, so it's still pretty bare but this page will be continually updated as I complete moe projects.
+On here you can find information about me, along with examples of previous completed work, and contact information.
+I am brand new to development, so it's still pretty bare but this page will be continually updated as I complete more projects.

 [github](https://github.com/geocunn) | [linkedIn](https://linkedin.com/in/geocunn)